filecoin-project/devgrants/rfp-proposals/rfp-proposal-hercules-explorer.md

 ## Development Roadmap

-M1:
+# M1:
-- UI Mocks, Approval, Design and Front End Implementation to Staging under an https://staging.filyourblock.com to tool around in.
+> - UI Mocks, Approval, Design and Front End Implementation to Staging under an https://staging.filyourblock.com to tool around in.
 Will be built in React and Node so as to be available on both desktop and mobile envs.
-- 1 project manager, 1 designer, and 2 developers (front & back end)
+> - 1 project manager, 1 designer, and 2 developers (front & back end)
-- Our proposed budget for Milestone 1 is 168,000€ which can be paid in BTC, ETH, or Wire.
+> - Our proposed budget for Milestone 1 is 168,000€ which can be paid in BTC, ETH, or Wire.
-- With funds cleared for Milestone 1 we can assume this task will take 1 month and 2 weeks to bring to the standard requested in the RFP.
+> - With funds cleared for Milestone 1 we can assume this task will take 1 month and 2 weeks to bring to the standard requested in the RFP.
 Any scope time will be carried into Milestone 2 whereas time is applicable when FIL leaders approve of the UI in staging.
-M2:
+# M2:
-- Work will begin on Milestone 2 when the Milestone 1 UI is approved and finalized.
+> - Work will begin on Milestone 2 when the Milestone 1 UI is approved and finalized.
 We will get the front end on a real site (thinking https://filyourblock.com) with real / dev network data populating the fields.
 This will be functional with associated code in the designated repository.
-- We will need 1 project manager and 3 developers during Milestone 2 to stay within scope time.
+> - We will need 1 project manager and 3 developers during Milestone 2 to stay within scope time.
-- To compensate our proposed budget for Milestone 2 is 210,000€ paid in BTC, ETH, or Wire.
+> -  To compensate our proposed budget for Milestone 2 is 210,000€ paid in BTC, ETH, or Wire.
-- With funds cleared for Milestone 2 we can assume this task will take 1 month 3 weeks to finalize the standard requested in the RFP.
+> - With funds cleared for Milestone 2 we can assume this task will take 1 month 3 weeks to finalize the standard requested in the RFP.
 Any scope creep will be carried into Milestone 3.
-M3:
+# M3:
-- Finalize documentation, finalize scope of RFP, finalize agreement for post work
+> - Finalize documentation, finalize scope of RFP, finalize agreement for post work
-- We will need 1 developer and 1 project manager during Milestone 3 to stay within scope time.
+> - We will need 1 developer and 1 project manager during Milestone 3 to stay within scope time.
 An executive business developer will handle the post build maintenance agreement.
-- To compensate our proposed budget for Milestone 3 is 72,000€ paid in BTC, ETH, or Wire.h
+> - To compensate our proposed budget for Milestone 3 is 72,000€ paid in BTC, ETH, or Wire.h
-- With funds cleared for Milestone 3 we can assume this task will take roughly 1 month with finalized testing.
+> - With funds cleared for Milestone 3 we can assume this task will take roughly 1 month with finalized testing.

-If approved Milestone 1 through Milestone 3 should take 4 months an 1 week if all proposed budget is paid in a timely manner with FIL leadership available for day-to-day checkups and approval of design and measure.
+`If approved Milestone 1 through Milestone 3 should take 4 months an 1 week if all proposed budget is paid in a timely manner with FIL leadership available for day-to-day checkups and approval of design and measure.`

 ## Total Budget Requested
-- Work days = 8 hours
+> - Work days = 8 hours
-- Work weeks = 40 hours
+> - Work weeks = 40 hours
-- Work months = 160 hours
+> - Work months = 160 hours
-- Developers= 250€/hour
+> - Developers= 250€/hour
-- Designer = 200€/ hour
+> - Designer = 200€/ hour
-- Project Manager = 200€/hour
+> - Project Manager = 200€/hour

-> - # Total Proposed Budget 506,000€ paid in BTC, ETH, or Wire.
+## Total Proposed Budget 506,000€ paid in BTC, ETH, or Wire.

 > - Hourly figures as seen in https://www.fullstacklabs.co/blog/2019-software-development-price-guide-and-hourly-rate-comparison

 # Maintenance and Upgrade Plans

-We plan to have our SVP handle the post maintenance agreement.
+`We plan to have our SVP handle the post maintenance agreement.
-We'd like to continue to build with the FIL leadership and community and can come to negotiable terms post build that benefit everyone.
+We'd like to continue to build with the FIL leadership and community and can come to negotiable terms post build that benefit everyone.`

 # Team